Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Experiments

+We experimented with obtaining prediction using only the five first seconds of each video clip (Table \ref{table:results-random-early}).
+Early outcome prediction is important since the ITS should have time to react and deliver the intervention should it be decided to do so.
+It turns out that is straightforward to do early prediction using an LSTM since it outputs a prediction at every time step, as opposed to the method proposed by Joshi et al.~\cite{JoshiBeSc19}, where each video has to be summarized into a fixed-sized vector before being fed into a multilayer perceptron.
+We observe that ATL-BP achieves a large increase (6.7 pp) in performance over \cite{JoshiBeSc19}.
+ATL-BP without transfer learning obtains the best F-score (0.295) in this experimental setup.

+\paragraph{\textbf{Deep Embedding Dimensionality Reduction}} We performed an ablation study on the fully-connected layer that is used for reducing the dimensionality of the deep embeddings that are used as inputs for our LSTM architecture (Table \ref{table:dimreduc-ablation}).
+While the mean F-score does not change on both the VGG-Face and proposed affect embedding ATL-BP variants, dimensionality reduction does improve the accuracy of the models by 3.5 pp and 1.5 pp, respectively.

-We create 5 leave-users-out splits and train different models for each split.
-We report the mean F-score and mean accuracy in Table \ref{table:results-user} for the ``Guess Predominant Label'' benchmark, Joshi et al.~\cite{JoshiBeSc19} and our method with different combinations of embeddings.
-We observe that the temporal modeling improves results from \cite{JoshiBeSc19} substantially.
-Note that the performance increase relative to model using only VGG-Face embeddings is modest in this scenario.
-We hypothesize that the model has difficulties leveraging affect embeddings in this setup since it does not have access to baseline levels of expression for different users.
+\paragraph{\textbf{ATL-BP Results for User Generalization}} For the user generalization split of the training and testing data, we report the mean F-score and mean accuracy in Table~\ref{table:results-user} for the ``Majority Vote Classifier'' benchmark, Joshi et al.~\cite{JoshiBeSc19} and our proposed model with different combinations of embeddings.
+We observe that the temporal modeling improves results from Joshi et al.~\cite{JoshiBeSc19} substantially (12.1 pp in accuracy).
+We observe that ATL-BP without transfer learning outperforms the ATL-BP version with our proposed affect embedding with regards to the F1 score.
+We hypothesize that leveraging affect embeddings is more difficult in this setup since the model does not have access to baseline levels of expression for each user.

-An effective real-time tutoring system would benefit from personalizing its prediction system using initial data captured from a specific user stream.
+\paragraph{\textbf{Personalization of Prediction}} An effective real-time tutoring system would benefit from personalizing its prediction using initial data captured from a specific user stream.
 People have different emotional and expression baselines that can be learned using data collected in a trial run of the system.
+Specifically, we want the model to act on the variations of our affect embedding compared to the mean affect embedding, since each person will have a different baseline expression and thus a different baseline affect embedding.
+The model does not have any way to integrate this information without it being personalized for each user.